revolunet/sublimetext-markdown-preview/README.md

 Parsing GFM using the online method requires using the Github API as the parser.
 It may also require setting `github_mode` to `gfm` to get things like tasklists to render properly.

 #### Offline :
 A number of extensions are included that can allow parsing GFM without using the Github API.
-Make sure you are using the Python Markdown (markdown or default) parser and not the markdown2 parser.
+Make sure you are using the Python Markdown (markdown or default) parser.
 Enable the following recommended extensions to get really close to the look and feel:

 ```javascript
 	"enabled_extensions": [